ktranada/Been-Jumping/README.md

-# Been a Jumping is an endless sidescrolling game I implemented with Phaser, a Desktop and Mobile HTML5 framework.
+### Been Jumping is an endless sidescrolling game I implemented with Phaser, a Desktop and Mobile HTML5 framework.

-## Backstory
+#### Backstory

 Chun Li is currently in between Street Fighter tournaments at the moment, but her fitness never takes an off day.